Authorization with OAuth

 When PKCE validation fails, you may receive:

-when the code verifier doesn't match the original code challenge
+invalid_requestwith description indicating PKCE parameter issuesinvalid_grantwhen the code verifier doesn't match the original code challenge

 Always generate new PKCE parameters for retry attempts.

-Updated 3 days ago
+Updated 2 months ago